 We enter into contracts in the normal course of business to assist in the performance of our research and development activities and other services and products for operating purposes.
-These contracts generally provide for termination on notice, and therefore are cancelable contracts and not included in the table of contractual obligations and commitments.
+These contracts generally provide for termination on notice, and therefore are cancelable contracts which are not included contractual obligations and commitments.